-Action 1: Revise the snowy grouper total annual catch limit and annual optimum yield
+Action 1: Revise the overfishing limit, acceptable biological catch, total annual catch limit and annual optimum yield for snowy grouper to reflect the new overfishing limit and updated acceptable biological catch recommendations

-Purpose of Action: The SSC recommended a new ABC based on results of SEDAR 36 Update (2020) and the total ACL and annual OY must be adjusted accordingly.
+Purpose of Action: The SSC recommended a new OFL and ABC based on results of the SEDAR 36 Update (2020) and the total ACL and annual OY must be adjusted accordingly.
 The Council cannot set the total ACL above their SSC's recommended ABC

 Preferred Alternative 2: Revise the acceptable biological catch and set it equal to the most recent recommendation from the Scientific and Statistical Committee.
 Revise the total annual catch limit and annual optimum yield for snowy grouper and set them equal to the recommended acceptable biological catch.
-The recommended acceptable biological catch is inclusive of recreational estimates from the Marine Recreational Information Program's Fishing Effort Survey.
+The recommended acceptable biological catch and overfishing limit is inclusive of recreational estimates from the Marine Recreational Information Program's Fishing Effort Survey.